 25. Attending the University of Notre Dame costs $55,553 a year.

 (University of Notre Dame)

 The average cost of college in 2019 continues to stay high with Notre Dame.
 Tuition and fees are $55,553, while students pay $74,193 when room, meals, books, transportation, and personal expenses are taken into account.
-The University’s scholarship median for first-year students who demonstrate financial need covers $38,900.
+According to this University’s scholarship stats, the median scholarship for first-year students who demonstrate financial need covers $38,900.

 26. Attending Columbia University costs $59,430 per year.